Endometrial Receptivity Test

 Receptivity test process?

 Endometrial preparation is a simple treatment.
 It usually consists of taking estrogen and progesterone, through transdermal patches, orally or vaginal ovules.
-The endometrium is prepared to achieve an adequate thickness and from there the progesterone is started to determine the best time to take the endometrial tissue, which will be indicative of the ideal time to plan the transfer, depending on the results of the endometrial biopsy.
+The endometrium is prepared to achieve an adequate thickness and from there the progesterone is started to determine the best time to take the endometrial tissue.
+It will be indicative of the ideal time to plan the transfer, depending on the results of the endometrial biopsy.